 Meaning: 1.
 A gorge or narrow pass that restricts movement to single file.
 2. A single-file line.

-In Play: Today's word is a good for reducing your linguistic workload.
+In Play: Today's word is a good one for reducing your linguistic workload.
 You may reduce the phrase, a single-file line, with four (count them, 4) words by half, using this Good Word, "Would everyone waiting to purchase tickets please form a defile?
 Thank you."
 The insinuation of gluttony hanging over the word gorge dissuades me from using it.
-But then the connotations of defile hardly recommend it, either: "After gorging themselves at the bottom of the defile, the boys then defiled it with their trash."
+But then the connotations of defile hardly recommend it, either: "After gorging themselves at the bottom of the defile, the boys then threw the remains in the trash."
 Couldn't we have one completely beautiful word for such a beautiful geological formation?

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!